geky/gf256/README.md

 never actually evaluate.
 We just use it to create a view of the underlying binary numbers that we can do polynomial operations on.

-gf256 actually comes with a set of Polynomial types to perform these operations directly:
+gf256 actually comes with a set of polynomial types to perform these operations directly:

 ``` rust